Seven-a-side

 a few schools competing, the games came thick and fast.
 Upbury B and our

-opposition were in full kit and ready to play next when I overheard Mister Charlesworth.
+opposition were in full kit and due to play next when I overheard Mister Charlesworth.

 ‘I